 Appropriate Vaccine Usage

-This is a measure of the percent of long-term stay residents that were administered the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these types of vaccines indispensable.
+Measures the percentage of long-term stay patients who have received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these types of vaccines important for resident well-being.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term residents that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and bathing.
-Many in the industry believe that this is a reliable measure of a resident's well-being.
+This datapoint measures the percent of long-term stay residents who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.
+Some experts argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile